 This proud World Heritage city is best explored on foot so that no detail can escape because there’s nothing better than getting lost in the hidden alleys of Bruges.

-Its history in a (very tiny) nutshell
+History in a (very tiny) nutshell

 De Vesten